 (The giant entrance arch with a sneaky glimpse of the tree of hearts on the right)

-There are those who argue in favour of the more cultured alternatives at Schönbrunn or Karlsplatz, for example.
-But the Christmas market that garners the most attention in Vienna is the Rathausplatz version.
+There are those who argue in favour of more cultured alternatives elsewhere, but the Christmas market that garners the most attention in Vienna is the version on the Rathausplatz square.

 The Christkindlmarkt

-All lit up with the partly-illuminated city hall behind it, the market makes quite a sight; the Christkindlmarkt has blossomed in recent years, thanks to higher-quality stands and an improved decorative ambience.
-In 2022, the booths were even required to meet new sustainability criteria.
+All lit up with the partly-illuminated Rathaus city hall behind it, the market makes quite a sight; the Christkindlmarkt has blossomed afresh in recent years, largely thanks to an improved layout and decorative ambience.

-And you’re never more than a short throw of a chocolate-coated strawberry away from somewhere offering mugs of Christmas punch.
+And you’re never more than a short throw of a chocolate-coated strawberry away from somewhere offering mugs of Christmas punch or bags of roast chestnuts.

 The non-food front makes for quite an eclectic mix.

-The Rathaus Christmas tree dominates the market vista and glitters with LED lights.
+The Rathaus Christmas tree dominates the market vista and has a large nativity scene at its feet.

 Each year, a different Austrian province gifts the giant tree to Vienna in a traditional gesture of friendship (possibly through gritted teeth, depending on the current state of domestic politics).